WV-design/Trinity-toolhead/README.md

 * Made to DUEL! the Y footprint fits within a sherpa mini so it takes up very little space in a dual gantry printer.
 * Double 3628 fans deliver enough cooling even for hot chambers.
-* The hotend is braced at the bottom of the heatsink to increase stiffness.
+* The hotend is braced at the bottom of the heatsink to increase stiffness and decrease deflection.
-* Balanced center of mass (COM) for lower rail wear and bending.
+* Balanced center of mass (COM) for lower rail wear and deflection.
 * Single piece body to maximize stiffness and minimize weight.